guest271314/native-messaging-piper/README.md

 The default voices fetched from [diffusionstudio/piper-voices](https://huggingface.co/diffusionstudio/piper-voices/tree/main) in `install_piper.js`, where additional voices are listed, are `en_US-hfc_female-medium`, and `en_US-hfc_male-medium` corresponding to `"male"` and `"female"` passed to `Piper` constructor.
-Addjust accordingly to change voices downloaded from Hugging Faces and available in `install_piper.js` at
+Adjust accordingly to change voices downloaded from Hugging Faces and available in `install_piper.js` at

 ```